Academic Catalog

 Repeatability: Not Repeatable

 Introductory laboratory course focusing on scientific methodology to reinforce topics from Forensic Anthropology lecture sections using hands-on technical training.
 Focuses on the relationship between biology and forensic anthropology, general anthropological method and theory, and specifically in this case on the medico-legal process utilized in forensics with an emphasis on the identification of human skeletal remains and evidence description.
 Contains exercises in identifying basic human osteology/odontology elements and morphological features.
-Will include standardized procedures for the assessment of age at time of death, sex, ancestry, trauma analysis, pathology, physical characteristics including height and weight, crime scene analysis, animal scavenging, and identification procedures.
+Includes standardized procedures for the assessment of age at time of death, sex, ancestry, trauma analysis, pathology, physical characteristics including height and weight, crime scene analysis, animal scavenging, and identification procedures.
 Focuses on how laboratory conclusions are utilized in courtroom proceedings during expert witness testimony.

 ANTH 14 • LINGUISTIC ANTHROPOLOGY